Jumping Jacks

 Common Mistakes

-• Landing heavily or flat-footed.
+• Landing heavily on heels.

 When to Avoid